jhonlouisetan/Mental-Health-BI-Project/README.md

-# Mental-Health-BI-Project
+## About
+Visualizing Mental Health: A Power BI Approach to Suicide Data Analysis

-A Microsoft Power BI project for  IS114
+A Microsoft Power BI research paper on suicide data analysis.

+## Purpose
+A research paper for IS114 Business Intelligence

+## Members
+- Jhon Louise Tan
+- Abdul Aziz Uy